Tradeoffs and Comparison Complexity: Experimental Evidence

 \subsection{Tests of Valuation Predictions}

-We run a multiple price list experiment to 1) replicate familiar patterns of inverse-S shaped probability weighting and hyperbolic discounting in certainty equivalents and present value equivalents respectively, and 2) test the prediction, developed in Section \ref{SEC:valuation_biases}, that these biases can be reversed by manipulating the units of valuation.
+We experimentally test the prediction, developed in Section \ref{SEC:valuation_biases}, that inverse-S probability weighting and hyperbolic discounting can be reversed by manipulating the units of valuation.
 Specifically, our model predicts that relative to the certainty equivalents of binary lotteries, probability equivalents of certain payments should exhibit underweighting of low probabilities and overweighting of high probabilities.
-Likewise, relative to the discounting revealed by the present value equivalents of delayed payments, time equivalents of immediate payments should exhibit overvaluation of delays close to the present and undervaluation of delays far in the future.
+Likewise, relative to the discounting revealed by the present value equivalents of delayed payments, time equivalents of immediate payments should exhibit overvaluation of low delays and undervaluation of high delays.

-To test these predictions, we recruit 300 subjects through an online survey platform who each complete 24 incentivized multiple price lists: 12 for lotteries, and 12 for intertemporal payments.
+To test these predictions, we recruit 300 subjects through an online survey platform to complete 24 incentivized multiple price lists: 12 for lotteries, and 12 for intertemporal payments.
 Each subject is randomly assigned to a valuation mode for each domain: certainty or probability equivalents for lotteries, and present value or time equivalents for intertemporal payments, and the order of the domains is randomized.
 See Appendix \ref{APP:experiments_val} for additional design details. \\ \\ \textit{\textbf{Lottery Valuations.}} We elicit certainty equivalents $CE(l)$ for a simple lottery $l = (\overline{w},p_l)$, and relate the normalized valuations $CE(l)/\overline{w}$ to payout probabilities $p_l$.
 We also elicit probability equivalents $PE(c)$ of a certain payment $c=(w_c,1)$ against a yardstick lottery $(\overline{w}, p)$, and relate the normalized payouts $w_c/\overline{w}$ to probability equivalents $PE(c)$.
-In our experiment, we draw $\overline{w}$ from $\{\$9, \$18, \$27\}$.
-For certainty equivalents, we draw $p_l$ from $\{0.03, 0.05, 0.10, 0.25, 0.5, 0.75, 0.90, 0.95, 0.97\}$.
-For probability equivalents, we draw $w_c$ so that $w_c/\overline{w}\in \{0.033, 0.056, 0.11, 0.25, 0.5, 0.75, 0.89, 0.944, 0.967\}$.
+We draw $\overline{w}$ from $\{\$9, \$18, \$27\}$.
+For CEs, we draw $p_l$ from $\{0.03, 0.05, 0.10, 0.25, 0.5, 0.75, 0.90, 0.95, 0.97\}$.
+For PEs, we draw $w_c$ so that $w_c/\overline{w}\in \{0.033, 0.056, 0.11, 0.25, 0.5, 0.75, 0.89, 0.944, 0.967\}$.